-The Germany Africa Business Forum, a privately funded think tank committed to foster German-African relationships, supports the Salesian Institute Youth Project through philanthropic and educational means.
+The Germany Africa Business Forum, a privately funded think tank committed to fostering German-African relationships, supports the Salesian Institute Youth Project through philanthropic and educational means.

 You can find out more on www.salesianyouth.org.za.